NeckerFree/odin-recipes/README.md

 # odin-recipes
-This project is a test for creating a Youtube´s video player page to lean making contribution.
+This project is a test for creating Recipes page
-The Skills I required  were ...